eclipse-hono/hono/site/content/user-guide/amqp-adapter.md

 ## AMQP Command-line Client

 For purposes of demonstrating the usage of the AMQP adapter, the **Hono CLI Module** contains an AMQP command-line client for interacting with the AMQP adapter.
+The client can be used to send telemetry or events and to receive/respond to command request messages.

 The command-line client supports the following parameters (with default values):

-* `--spring.profiles.active=amqp-adapter-cli`: Tells Hono CLI to activate the AMQP command-line client.
+* `--spring.profiles.active=amqp-send`: Profile for sending telemetry data or events to Hono.
+* `--spring.profiles.active=amqp-command`: Profile for receiving and responding to command request messages.
 * `--message.address`: The AMQP 1.0 message address (default: `telemetry`)
 * `--message.payload`: The message payload body (default: `'{"temp": 5}'`)
 * `--hono.client.host`: The host name that the AMQP adapter is running on (default: `localhost`)
 * `--hono.client.port`: The port that the adapter is listening for incoming connections (default: `5672`)

-To run the client using the above default values, open a terminal and execute the following:
+To run the client to send a telemetry message to Hono, open a terminal and execute the following:

     # in directory: hono/cli/target/
-    java -jar hono-cli-*-exec.jar --spring.profiles.active=amqp-adapter-cli --hono.client.username=sensor1@DEFAULT_TENANT --hono.client.password=hono-secret
+    java -jar hono-cli-*-exec.jar --spring.profiles.active=amqp-send --hono.client.username=sensor1@DEFAULT_TENANT --hono.client.password=hono-secret

     Accepted{}